basilfx/Sensor-Community-Enclosure/Instructions.md

 * A 16 mm spade drill bit
 * Small piece of scrap wood
 * Strong adhesive tape
-* Sharp chisel of other deburring tool
+* Sharp chisel or another deburring tool

 The drilling step is a time-consuming step.